Transcreation Vs. Translation | What's the difference?

 translation and transcreation

-Because language is a nuanced and non-binary entity with a number of different layers, and because often there isn’t a right or wrong answer when it comes to translation, it is possible for two linguists to convey the exact same text differently, whilst both remaining accurate and correct.
+Because language is a nuanced and non-binary entity with several different layers, and because often there isn’t a right or wrong answer when it comes to translation, two linguists can convey the exact same text differently whilst both remaining accurate and correct.

 Usually, the more abstract the text is, the more variations for its translation there will be.
 A great example of an abstract text which may be translated differently by different linguists are poems.
 Filled with emotions and personal interpretations, poems might be read and conveyed in a number of ways, all of which correct.
 On the other hand, user manuals are a type of text which doesn’t give the linguist a wide angle for interpretation and so it will be translated literally most of the times.
 If you require the translation of mixed content, it’s wise to approach a translation agency which is able to offer varied language services covering a number of different sectors, as this will allow you to streamline your work and speed up turnaround times.